-The contents of the restraints register and the restraint risk assessments assured the inspector that alternatives to restraint were available and trialled prior to any form of restraint being used.
-It also assured the inspector that the use of restraint in the centre was gradually being reduced and staff had access to alternative less restrictive equipment.
+The contents of the restraints register and the restraint risk assessments assured the inspector that alternatives to restraint were trialled prior to any form of restraint being used.
+It also assured the inspector that the use of restraint in the centre had been reduced and staff had access to alternative less restrictive equipment.
 The focus was now on ensuring the rights of residents were upheld at all times.